quasiuslikecautious/commerce-api/README.md

     diesel migration run
     ```

 1. Finally, generate a certificate for the server to use for https.
-I won't get into the weeds on how to generate the certificate, but I highly recommend <a href="https://www.baeldung.com/openssl-self-signed-cert">this blog</a> if you need any help.
+I won't get into the weeds on how to generate the certificate, but I highly recommend [this blog]("https://www.baeldung.com/openssl-self-signed-cert") if you need any help.
 The only requirements the server has on the certificate, is that they are stored in .../self_signed_certs/localhost.crt, and .../self_signed_certs/localhost.key path.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>